Dr Ellen Pilsworth

 Undergraduate

-I teach courses on German literature and culture from the eighteenth to the twenty-first century, as well as translation from German to English.
+I currently teach German for beginners (ab initio), courses on German literature and culture from the eighteenth to the twenty-first century, and translation from German to English.
 I also contribute sessions to ML1CompLit and ML1Trans.

 Research centres and groups